BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 ![](../assets/try-nexus-sandbox-studio-view-one-workspace.png)
 @@@

-In order to query the grqph in a Studio Dashboard, a small modification of the previous query is necessary.
+In order to query the graph in a Studio Dashboard, a small modification of the previous query is necessary.
 You can find more information about it in the @ref:[Studio docs](../fusion/studio.md#sparql-query-requirements).

 ```sparql
 PREFIX vocab: <https://sandbox.bluebrainnexus.io/v1/vocabs/>